Skip to content

 Avoid duplication

-You can list specific tables in --databases using the database.table format.
-This backs up the system databases in full and only the listed tables from testdb:
+List specific tables in --databases using database.table.
+That copies the system schemas in full and only the listed tables from testdb:

 xtrabackup --backup --databases="mysql,performance_schema,sys,testdb.table1,testdb.table2" --target-dir=/data/backups/

-For a full backup of a single database, add .* after the database name (for example, mydb.*).
+For an entire single database, suffix the name with .* (for example, mydb.*).
 See the databases option reference.

 xtrabackup --backup --databases='mysql,sales' --tables='^sales\.(orders|order_items)$' --target-dir=/data/backups/